scribblr42/scribbles.github.io/_posts/2020-07-22-the-tableau-trough.md

 So, imagine if Tableau could...

 - Nudge you in the right direction with passive ideas or tricks.
 I'm not thinking tip of the day, but more 'worked' examples of different features within the product.

 - Showed you new features since your previously installed version (ie. "Here's Set Controls!
 This is how it could help you, and let's work through an example together").
 I feel in-product tutorials would massively support the usage and understanding.
+Imagine if you could have a pop-up when you open the Calculated Field window, nudging you to pop open the right hand panel (please make this open by default @Tableau) and see new functions..
+Or new buttons in the Dashboard fiew.
+Even nudges like a 'new' star before first use would be neat.
+Behavioural nudges, innit.

 - Education on understanding how Tableau takes in data sets.
 Fundamentals such as green things/blue things, dimensions/measures and long/thing vs short/wide are easy to 'assume' as tacit knowledge, but small nudges remind users of what happens when things are working through the canvas.

+The best examples I can think of built in tutorials are, well, games.
+In order to learn a new move, or understand game play, the user must complete tasks to see it in action.
+For example, think about learning to use buttons to do combinations, or the heads-up display nudging the player to do something.
+There are concepts like this in other areas which can be used by both organisations and developers - thought developers almost certainly are aware of these concepts!

 It's funny — in some ways, you want our old pal Clippy from Microsoft ("I think you're trying to write a resume!
 Can I help?") but in reality the magic comes from the Tableau flavour of this.
 What if Tableau could have a non-intrusive suggestions engine - I think something like this was demonstrated where suggested Sheets/Dashboards from Tableau Server would pop up.